Gbadebanjo/Maker-checker/documentation.md

 This function checks if a request is expired.
 It takes a request as a parameter and returns `true` if the request's expiration date is in the past, and `false` otherwise.

-N.b => Environmental variables were not created to ensure easy access to resource.
+N.b => Environmental variables were not added to ensure easy testing and access to resource but it was initially implemented and removed.